CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%notice note%}}
 - If you upgrade the switch with package upgrade or optimized image upgrade, or if you reinstall Cumulus Linux with an embedded `startup.yaml` file using `onie-install -t`, Cumulus Linux preserves your NVUE startup configuration and translates the contents automatically to NVUE syntax required by the new release.
-- If NVUE introduces new syntax for the feature that a snippet configures, you must remove the snippet before upgrading.
+- If NVUE introduces new syntax for a feature that a snippet configures, you must remove the snippet before upgrading.
 {{%/notice%}}

 You can back up and restore the configuration file with NVUE only if you used NVUE commands to configure the switch you want to upgrade.